HOW TO PREVENT AND TREAT MOTION- OR SEASICKNESS

 - Stay close to the middle of the vessel.
 The middle has less motion than the bow and stern.

 - Look at the horizon.
 The stationary horizon will always appear still and in the same place.
 Your brain will recognise the stillness and your inner ear then regains its balance, and the seasick feeling subsides.

 - Eat carbohydrates and avoid heavy, fatty, or spicy foods.

 - Refrain from alcoholic or caffeinated drinks and substitute with water.
 Adding lemon to your water may also help to alleviate symptoms.

 - Avoid thinking about feeling seasick and stay active.

-- If you are on a boat or a yacht with a swimming pool you can reduce the water’s motion by submersing yourself in it!
+- If you are on a boat or a yacht with a swimming pool, you can reduce the water’s motion by submerging yourself in it!

 - Avoid other seasick people.
 A sure-fire way to get seasick is to watch other people getting sick.

 - Ensure your ears are clean.
 Wax build-up in your ear has been reported to lead to motion sickness.